Empowering Teachers to Serve Today’s Classrooms

 IDRA’s Texas – Teacher Excellence for All Students (T-TExAS) project was a five-year project designed to increase the number of bilingual and English as a second language (ESL) teachers in Texas districts with high numbers of English language learners.
 The project supported teacher preparation and certification through alternative teacher certification routes for bilingual and Spanish-dominant career-changing professionals and recent college graduates – in fields other than education – who wanted to enter teaching and have a specific interest in bilingual education.
 Recruitment included professionals from Mexico and other Spanish-speaking countries who are legal residents and can work in the United States.

-A unique project served as the precursor to the Transition to Teaching programs funded by the U.S. Department of Education.
+IDRA’s Alianza Project was a unique project served as the precursor to the Transition to Teaching programs funded by the U.S. Department of Education.
 In 1998, IDRA and the Mexican and American Solidarity Foundation created a model teacher preparation and leadership development program with funding from the W.K.
 Kellogg Foundation.
 This binational effort enabled more than 300 teachers to become leaders in bilingual and bicultural settings.
 Within the first four years, 70 Alianza graduates were positively impacting more than 6,000 children in bilingual classrooms and reducing the shortage of bilingual education teachers in Texas alone by 10 percent.
 Participating universities in several states expanded their bilingual curricula to include courses of study and practical experiences that enhance the abilities of teachers, parents, administrators, school board members, and community leaders to collaborate effectively.
 Alianza also enhanced the capacity of Latino and non-Latino students and educators to speak Spanish and work in cross-cultural environments – abilities that are essential to success in the 21st century.

 Alianza targeted teacher aides who are bilingual, traditional students in teacher-preparation programs in universities, and normalistas who are legal U.S. residents who were teachers in México.
 Alianza also equipped educational systems to prepare teachers and other educators to perform effectively in bilingual, binational and bicultural contexts.